Mohammad1722/asterixdb/asterixdb/asterix-doc/src/site/markdown/geo/quickstart.md

 * coordinates
     This is a list of the coordinates of the vertices of geometric object.
 Coordinates may be 2D, 3D, or 4D where the 3rd and 4th dimensions are optional and referred to as Z and M respectively.
 * crs
-    CRS stands for coordinate reference system and it is a framework used to precisely measure locations on the surface of the Earth as coordinates.This is usually assigned automatically but you can specify the CRS of a `geometry` object on construction as well.
-You can find more information about CRS [here](https://en.wikipedia.org/wiki/Spatial_reference_system).
+    CRS stands for coordinate reference system.This is usually assigned automatically as `EPSG:4326` but you can specify the CRS of a `geometry` object on construction as well.

 ## <a id="query2">Spatial Analysis Functions</a>